 When you’re busy organizing your house, sometimes the last place you get to is your garage.
-Yet an orderly garage or storage space is an important foundation to having a well-organized home — from finding tools easily to being able to store more stuff!
-Don’t let things pile up and take over precious parking space — invest in some organization essentials instead.
+Yet an orderly garage or storage space is an important foundation to having a well-organized home — from easily finding tools to being able to store more stuff!
+Don’t let things pile up and take over precious parking space — invest in some garage organization essentials instead.

-1. Organize with Storage Containers & Bins
+1. Organize with storage containers & bins

 2. Go vertical to maximize garage storage

 Whether you have a sprawling three-car garage or a small storage container, maximizing space is always crucial.
 If you own your home and you’re handy with a hammer and a screwdriver, wall-mounted racks and shelving make versatile space-saving solutions.
 If you’re renting your home, using a storage container, or just have trouble finding wall studs for mounting, you can still save space and avoid clutter with freestanding options for both shelving and rack systems.
 Before you purchase anything, plan your space based on what you need to store.
 For most garage and storage spaces, a mix of shelves and organizing hooks or racks makes the most sense.
 You don’t want to fill up every wall with shelves and then have no place to put your long-handled cleaning and yard tools!
 Remember these tips when choosing vertical storage: